ut-parla/Parla.py/README.md

 Features for VECs (dlm_open execution spaces) also depends on the C package libunwind.

 To run all examples you require: scipy, numba, pexpect, mkl, mkl-service, and cupy.
+The synthetic submodule requires compilation of its "busy sleep" routines for GPU and CPUs.
+See the examples/synthetic/README for details.

 Note that mkl-service is REQUIRED to find and import the mkl module.
 They can be installed with conda: `conda install -c conda-forge mkl mkl-service` They are used to control the number of threads used by linear algebra routines to prevent oversubscription.